benjystanton/benjystanton.github.io/src/posts/2026-07-03-leaving-ipo-joining-nhs-england.md

 My last day at IPO (Intellectual Property Office) was on Monday.
 I was sad to leave the design community and my delivery team.

-I was proud to have played aleaving-ipo-joining-nhs-england part in the launch of their [new patents service](https://www.gov.uk/government/news/introducing-the-one-ipo-roadmap).
+I was proud to have played a part in the launch of their [new patents service](https://www.gov.uk/government/news/introducing-the-one-ipo-roadmap).

 Wishing them all the best as they enter phase 2 of IPO's transformation.